Harp seal: Thermoregulation

 Harp seal insulation changes over the course of a seal's lifetime.
 Young harp seals rely on a lanugo pelt from nursing all the way up to their weaning age.
 The insulating quality of this fur depends on its ability to keep a layer of air trapped inside or between the hairs.
 It takes a year for their blubber to develop and for their first-year pelage to grow.
 This transition from thick lanugo fur to blubber is important because lanugo fur does not insulate well in water.
 Adult harp seals primarily use blubber for insulation.

-Harp seals combine anatomical and behavioral approaches to managing their body temperatures, instead of elevating their metabolic rate and subsequently their energy requirements.
+Harp seals combine anatomical and behavioural approaches to managing their body temperatures, instead of elevating their metabolic rate and subsequently their energy requirements.
 Their lower critical temperature is believed to be under -10 C in air.
-A thick coat of blubber insulates its body and provides energy when food is scarce or during fasting.
+A thick coat of blubber insulates the seal's body and provides energy when food is scarce or during fasting.
 Blubber also streamlines its body for more efficient swimming.
 Brown fat warms blood as it returns from the body surface as well as providing energy, most importantly for newly weaned pups.
 This blubber insulates the harp seal's core but does not insulate the flippers to the same extent.
 Instead, the flippers have circulatory adaptations to help prevent heat loss.
 Flippers act as heat exchangers, warming or cooling the seal as needed.
 On ice, the seal can press its fore flippers to its body and its hind flippers together to reduce heat loss.

-They can also redirect blood flow from the periphery to minimize heat loss; the nostrils and eyes of harp seals are adapted to conserve heat, possessing a countercurrent heat exchange system and retia mirabile, respectively.
+Harp seals can also redirect blood flow from the periphery to minimize heat loss; their nostrils and eyes are adapted to conserve heat, possessing a countercurrent heat exchange system and retia mirabile, respectively.

 Senses

 The harp seal's eyes are large for its body size and contain a large spherical lens that improves focusing ability.
 Its mobile pupil helps it adapt to the intense glare of the Arctic ice.
 Its retina is rod-dominated and backed by a cat-like and reflective tapetum lucidum, enhancing its low light sensitivity.
-Its cornea is lubricated by lacrimal glands, to protect the eye from sea water damage.
+Its cornea is lubricated by lachrymal glands, to protect the eye from sea water damage.

 On ice, the mother identifies her offspring by smell.
 This sense may also warn of an approaching predator.
 Underwater, the seal closes its nostrils, disabling its sense of smell.

 Its whiskers, or vibrissae, lie in horizontal rows on either side of its snout.
 They can sense to low-frequency vibrations, and may be able to detect movement of nearby animals during dives.